Yarm School: Outdoor education

 The school has an outdoor education department which organises games, activities (such as canoeing, kayaking, fire building and bushcraft) and school expeditions.

 Combined Cadet Force

 The cadets represent Yarm School parade on Armistice Day in front of Yarm Town Hall, to commemorate the lives of service personnel who died in the Second Boer War, First World War, Second World War and the Korean War.

 Houses and year groups

 The school is arranged into four houses, each with its own housemaster or housemistress and tutor team.
-Houses have their own colours, and compete at an inter house level in sport and drama.
+Houses have their own colours and compete at an inter-house level in sports, chess, drama and debate.
 Each house is named after prominent British saints associated with the North East of England: Aidan, Bede, Cuthbert and Oswald.
 There are five Senior School year groups, plus a Lower and Upper Sixth.

 News

 In December 2006 two former pupils added a graffito of a penis on the roof of the Friarage building, which was recorded by Google Earth.
 The graffito has since been removed.